 How Much Does It Cost to Remodel Kitchen in Florida?
 (2026 Guide)

-Quick Answer: A full kitchen remodel in Florida costs between $18,000 and $120,000 for most homeowners, with the average project landing around $45,000.
-The biggest factors driving your price are cabinet quality, square footage, and the specific county permit requirements you must navigate.
+Quick Answer: A full kitchen remodel in Florida costs between $25,000 and $75,000 for most homes, with the average homeowner paying around $45,000.
+The biggest factors driving your price are kitchen size, material quality, and whether you are moving plumbing or electrical lines.

 Average Cost Breakdown